mt7180/prefect-pulumi-data-orchestration/README.md

     - AmazonECS_FullAccess
     - AmazonElasticContainerRegistryPublicFullAccess
     - IAMFullAccess
-- you may want to further customize/ restrict the attached policies (assign the individual underlying policies instead of granting full access, but you must additionally think of the necessary policies to destroy the resources afterwards)
+- you may want to further customize/ restrict the attached policies (assign the individual underlying policies instead of granting full access, but don't forget the necessary policies to destroy the resources afterwards)

 ### GitHub
 *necessary, as we will use GitHub Actions to deploy our AWS infrastructure with one click*
 - Create a new GitHub repo
-- Add the following secrets to your GitHub repo actions secrets: AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY, PULUMI_ACCESS_TOKEN, PREFECT_API_KEY, PREFECT_WORKSPACE, AWS_IAM_ROLE_TO_ASSUME you can mainly follow the guide in this [article].
+- Add the following secrets to your GitHub repo actions secrets: AWS_ACCESS_KEY, AWS_SECRET_ACCESS_KEY, PULUMI_ACCESS_TOKEN, PREFECT_API_KEY, PREFECT_WORKSPACE, AWS_IAM_ROLE_TO_ASSUME (arn of the role).
+You can mainly follow the guide in this [article].

 ### Pulumi
 - Make sure you have executed each step in the [AWS prerequisites](#aws)
 - Create a [Pulumi account](https://www.pulumi.com)
-- Install pulumi cli (on macOS: brew install pulumi/tap/pulumi)
+- Install Pulumi cli (on macOS: brew install pulumi/tap/pulumi)
 - Start in an empty infrastructure folder [like here](https://www.pulumi.com/docs/clouds/aws/get-started/create-project/) and run the command:
 ```
 $ pulumi new aws-python